-- (a) Regular employees shall be covered by the Short-Term Illness and Injury Plan upon completion of six months of active service with the Employer. - (b) Regular employees with less than six months of service who are unable to work because of illness or injury are entitled to six days coverage at 75% pay in any one calendar year. - (c) Regular employees with three months but less than six months of service will be entitled to 15 weeks (75 workdays) of coverage, consisting of the above six days, or what remains of the six days entitlement, at 75% pay, and the remainder of the 15 weeks at two-thirds of pay, not to exceed a maximum weekly benefit of \$413 or the El maximum weekly sickness benefit, whichever is higher. - (d) Notwithstanding (a), (b) and (c) above, where a regular employee is on a claim recognized by WorkSafeBC while the employee was on the Employer's business, they shall be entitled to leave with pay up to 130 days for any one claim in lieu of benefits as outlined in Section 1.2. - (1) Employer and employee contributions and deductions for pension benefits and Employment Insurance will comply with statutory requirements. - (2) During the leave period, the employee will receive net take-home pay equal to wage loss benefits (inclusive of any earnings over and above basic pay) as calculated by WorkSafeBC, less any voluntary deductions and those employee deductions referenced in (1) above. - (3) If net take-home pay as calculated in (2) above is less than the employee would receive if they had continued to work, the Employer will top up so there is no difference in net take-home pay. - (4) The compensation payable by WorkSafeBC shall be remitted to the Employer. - (e) Pay for a regular part-time employee under this Plan shall be based on their part-time percentage of full-time employment at date of present appointment.
+- (a) Regular employees shall be covered by the Short-Term Illness and Injury Plan upon completion of six months of active service with the Employer. - (b) Regular employees with less than six months of service who are unable to work because of illness or injury are entitled to six days coverage at 75% pay in any one calendar year. - (c) Regular employees with three months but less than six months of service will be entitled to 15 weeks (75 workdays) of coverage, consisting of the above six days, or what remains of the six days entitlement, at 75% pay, and the remainder of the 15 weeks at two-thirds of pay, not to exceed a maximum weekly benefit of \$413 or the EI maximum weekly sickness benefit, whichever is higher.

+- (d) (1) Notwithstanding (a), (b) and (c) above, where a regular employee is on a claim recognized by the Workers' Compensation Board while the employee was on the Employer's business, they shall be entitled, to leave with pay up to 130 days for any one claim in lieu of benefits as outlined in Section 1.2. - (2) Employer and employee contributions and deductions for Superannuation and Employment Insurance will during the period of absence comply with statutory requirements. - (3) During the leave period, the employee will receive net take-home pay equal to wage loss benefits (inclusive of any earnings over and above basic pay) as calculated by the WCB, less any voluntary deductions and those employee deductions referenced in (2) above. - (4) If net take-home pay as calculated in (3) above is less than the employee would receive if they had continued to work, the Employer will top up so there is no difference in net take-home pay. - (5) The compensation payable by the Workers' Compensation Board shall be remitted to the Employer. - (e) Pay for a regular part-time employee under this Plan shall be based on their part-time percentage of full-time employment at date of present appointment.